 - Green Mops – general areas such as hallways, classrooms, and offices

 For each room, start by putting a fresh mop on our hardware.
-Using Velcro® mops allow for quick release of dust and wet mops.
+Using hook and loop mops allow for quick release of dust and wet mops.
 Microfiber flat mops are taken from our charging bucket.
 Charging buckets are shaped like flat mops with airtight lids.
 To ‘charge’ microfiber means to pre-soak in the cleaning solution by adding a stack of mops (let’s say 20) to the bucket, covering the mops in disinfectant, then turning the bucket upside down for 20 minutes to ensure each mop is fully saturated.

 Start from the furthest part of the room and work our way to the door (using the figure-8 method described above).
 Once we are done with that room, you take the soiled mop off and place it in a discard bucket and start with a fresh mop from our bucket to clean our next space.